 A good profile of a scientist goes beyond the science itself—and that’s why Helen Pearson’s ears perked up when she learned the personal story of Joe Thornton, a University of Oregon evolutionary biologist whose first career was as a Greenpeace activist, fighting the release of toxic industrial chemicals.
 Pearson wanted to know what makes Thornton tick, how his activism has influenced his scientific work, and what drives the intensity that his colleagues cite as one of his most distinguishing attributes.
 [Raising the Dead appeared in Nature on March 21, 2012.]

-Here, Pearson tells TON co-editor Siri Carpenter the story behind her story:
+Here, Pearson tells TON co-founder Siri Carpenter the story behind her story: